bcoe/groundhogday/blog_post.md

 * log all the responses coming back from an external API.
 * try your damnedest to cause a hypothesized exception to occur.
 * create a mock version of the API that simulates this behavior.
-* only now start working on your clever fix to the problem.
+* only now start working on a fix.

 If you don't approach things methodically, you'll just make things worse -- trust me.